Notes: Arguments

 - with conjunction:

-P^(QvR) <=> (P^Q)v(P^R)
+P^(QvR) <=> (P^Q)v(P^R) - with disjunction:

 Pv(Q^R) <=> (PvQ)^(PvR)